Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: THE ALGORITHM

-for all $k \in \{1, \ldots, K\}$, where $(W^{\alpha}_k)_{k \ge 0}$, $(W^{\beta}_k)_{k \ge 0}$, and $(W_k^{m,n})_{k \ge 0}$ denote independent standard Gaussian random variables of appropriate dimension.
+for all $k \in \{0, \ldots, K-1\}$, where $(W^{\alpha}_k)_{k \ge 0}$, $(W^{\beta}_k)_{k \ge 0}$, and $(W_k^{m,n})_{k \ge 0}$ denote independent standard Gaussian random variables of appropriate dimension.
 Note that the update for $\alpha$ in \eqref{eq:alpha-update} involves an expectation with respect to the prior, i.e. $\mathbb{E}_{p_{\alpha_k}(x)}[\nabla_\alpha U_{\alpha_k}(x)]$, which originates from the normalising constant $Z_\alpha$ (see Appendix~\ref{app:gradient-derivations} for details).
 As this expectation is generally intractable, it must also be approximated.

 To approximate the expectation in Eq.~\eqref{eq:alpha-update}, we resort to a short-run \gls*{mcmc}-based approach, as typically done in training of \glspl*{ebm} \citep{song2021train} and \glspl*{lebm} \citep{pang2020ebmprior}.
-For each datapoint, we generate approximate prior samples using a short-run \gls*{ula} chain targeting the prior distribution $p_{\alpha}$.
-Specifically, for each data point $y_m$ and a fixed parameter value $\alpha_k$, we initialise the chain at $\hat{X}_{k,0}^m \sim p_0$, where $p_0 = \mathcal{N}(0,1)$ is a standard Normal distribution, and evolve it for a fixed number of steps $J$ with a step-size $\gamma > 0$:
+For each data point, we generate approximate prior samples using a short-run \gls*{ula} chain targeting the prior distribution $p_{\alpha}$.
+Specifically, for each data point $y_m$ and a fixed parameter value $\alpha_k$, we initialise the chain at $\hat{X}_{k,0}^m \sim p_0$, where $p_0 = \mathcal{N}(0,I_{d_x})$, and evolve it for a fixed number of steps $J$ with a step-size $\gamma > 0$: